storopoli/graphs-complexity/slides/slides.typ

     #pagebreak()

     - Write an algorithm that determines the subset of items that maximizes the total value in the backpack without exceeding the total weight $W$.

     - Write an algorithm that, given a certain input of items and capacity, determines whether it is possible to fit all items in the backpack.
   ]
 ]

 = Identifying Algorithm Complexity

-#align(horizon + center)[#image("images/recursion_joker_debugging_meme.jpg", width: 80%)]
+#align(horizon + center)[#image(
+    "images/recursion_joker_debugging_meme.jpg",
+    width: 80%,
+  )]

 == Introduction

 #align(horizon)[
   Complexity analysis is essential for evaluating the *efficiency of algorithms*.
   It helps us predict the behavior of an algorithm as the input size increases, which is crucial for *optimization* and choosing the *right algorithm* for a specific application.
 ]

 == Big-O Notation

 #align(horizon)[
   Big-O notation ($O$) is used to describe the *worst-case runtime of an algorithm* in terms of the *input size $n$*.
 ]

 == Steps to Determine Complexity

 #align(horizon)[
   1. *Identify the dominant operations*: Focus on operations that are executed repeatedly, such as loops, recursions, and function calls.

   #pagebreak()

   2. *Estimate how many times these operations are executed*: Analyze the depth and number of iterations of loops and recursions.

   #pagebreak()

   3. *Ignore non-dominant terms and constants*: In Big-O notation, we ignore constant multiplicative factors and lower-order terms.

   #pagebreak()

   4. *Choose the appropriate Big-O notation*: Use the result from the previous steps to identify the correct Big-O complexity.
 ]

 #pagebreak()

-#align(horizon + center)[#image("images/recursion_world_burn_meme.jpeg", width: 80%)]
+#align(horizon + center)[#image(
+    "images/recursion_world_burn_meme.jpeg",
+    width: 80%,
+  )]

 == Control Structures